Netflix/x-element/SPEC.md

 Provides base functionality for creating custom elements with shadow roots and hooks to re-render the element.

+### `styles-mixin`

+Provides a way to define and share styles across instances of `x-element` via a declarative `styles` block.
+Styles are converted from strings to `CSSStyleSheet` instances and the results are cached for all future usage.

 ### `properties-mixin`

 Allows you to declare the `properties` block.
 This leverages the `element-mixin`